Print this role profile

 The sales consultant will have a superior knowledge of the products they are selling so that they can assist the clients to learn how to use the products and so that they can provide a solid after sales service.
 The superior product knowledge allows the sales consultant to participate in product development activities and to relate customer concerns and queries back to the technical development staff of the sales company.

-A sales consultant exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A sales consultant exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the sales consultant has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

-Devises and manages market research, marketing planning and campaigns within specified budgets to meet agreed objectives.
-Advises on brand management and promotion of corporate reputation through digital channels.
-Engages strategic managers in approval of large-scale web and digital marketing and communications strategies, promoting innovative solutions to marketing challenges.
+Devises and manages marketing campaigns within specified budgets to meet specified objectives.
+Manages and monitors market research, analysis and the marketing planning process.
+Advises on brand management and promotion of corporate reputation and plays an active role in promoting engagement of staff and business partners.
 Takes overall responsibility for the production of marketing materials and staging of events.
-Plays an active role in promoting employee engagement through intranet and social media tools.
-Reviews the effectiveness of digital marketing and communication strategies and services and their impact on business outcomes.
+Finds innovative solutions to marketing problems.
+Uses experience and data to make informed recommendations to senior management, including market segmentation and customer loyalty.
+Reviews and reports on the effectiveness of marketing approaches and services and their impact on business outcomes.

 Collects and uses information in order to achieve sales objectives.
 Responds to existing sales leads and identifies and qualifies new leads and prospects with a view to developing a pipeline of potential opportunities.
 Understands customer and needs, and develops and enhances customer relationships, before, during and after the conclusion of agreements/contracts.
 Key tasks may also include bid management, value analysis, negotiation, presentation and preparation of contracts.
 Monitors and reports on quota, performance, customer satisfaction, market intelligence and competitors.